vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 </html>
 ```

-* In a web browser end-user sees the content only, no Html tags, the Html will be rendered as following:
+* In a web browser end-user sees the content only, no Html tags, the Html will be rendered as follows:

 ![](/assets/html.png)